gemdrive/gemdrive.io/pages/index.md

 The goal of GemDrive is to provide the "missing hard drive for the web".
 That means providing a way for web apps to read and write to a server in a similar way as a normal filesystem.
+If you've ever used an app that supports using Google Drive to store your data, it's the same idea, just much simpler and open source.

-It seeks to do this by adding the minimal necessary layer on top of standard HTTP.
+GemDrive seeks to do this by adding the minimal necessary layer on top of standard HTTP.

 HTTP already provides most of the necessary functionality to do this.
 The following HTTP request types already behave in fairly intuitive ways for